(Last updated: 5 May 2021, 10:50)

 Learn about the temporary entry ban (Government Offices of Sweden)

 Foreign nationals have to present a negative test result for ongoing COVID-19 infection upon entry into Sweden, regardless of where they are arriving from.
 The aim is to reduce the risk of spreading the new variants of the COVID-19 virus that have been detected in a number of countries.
-This applies from 6 February until 31 March, but can be extended.
+This applies until 31 May 2021, but can be extended.
 Some exceptions apply.

 For details about testing and entering Sweden, please visit the Swedish Government’s website.
 Please note that the conditions and exceptions can change, so please stay updated on reliable sources.